pradeepjindal/nse-insights-2020/README.md

 50pp
-pick only positive rsi chg by at least 1 pick only above rsi 60
+pick only positive rsi chg by at least 1 pick only above rsi 60 filter only postitve mfi and positive chg by at least 1 consult the chart

 find when mfi rise more then rsi, means scrip is going to rise